algolia/autocomplete/packages/website/docs/autocomplete-theme-classic.md

 ## CSS modifier classes

 - `.aa-ItemIcon--no-border`: removes the border of the icon
-- `.aa-ItemIcon--align-top`: aligns the icon to the top
+- `.aa-ItemIcon--align-top`: aligns the icon to the top (recommended when the template is more than 3 lines)

 ## CSS utility classes